-Earthjustice is representing three conservation organizations in asking the Washington State Pollution Control Hearings Board to throw out a recent agreement between Clark County and the Washington Department of Ecology in which the state authorized inadequate development standards that will generate illegal storm water pollution.
+Earthjustice represented three conservation organizations in asking the Washington State Pollution Control Hearings Board to throw out an agreement between Clark County and the Washington Department of Ecology in which the state authorized inadequate development standards that will generate illegal storm water pollution.

 Washington Court of Appeals has upheld tough new rules governing polluted storm water runoff in Washington state.

 Jan Hasselman, Seattle attorney for Earthjustice, said in a statement that it’s time for Clark County to stop fighting environmental protections.
 “At some point, there’s going to be some accountability,” Hasselman added.
 “Our first choice is always to sit down and work out a solution that does the most for the environment.”